apulbere/scala-state-machine/README.md

 Scala state machine
 ## Features (described by unit tests)

+* StateListenerSpec
+  * state listener
+    * should be called on state change
+    * should not be called when state is not changed
-* TransitionFlowSpec
+* DirectTransitionSpec
   * the state machine
-        * should acquire S2 status when E1 is sent
+    * should acquire S2 state when E1 is sent
-        * should acquire S3 status E4 is sent
+    * should acquire S3 state when E4 is sent
-        * should acquire S3 status after 2 events are sent
+    * should acquire S3 state after 2 events are sent
-        * should preserve status for an unknown event
+    * should preserve state for an unknown event
-* GlobalListenerSpec
-    * global listener
+* ChoiceTransitionSpec
-        * should be called on status change
+  * the state machine
+    * should acquire S2 state when first guard returns true
+    * should acquire S3 state when first guard returns false and second true
+    * should acquire S4 state when both guards return false
-        * should not be called when status is not changed
+    * should acquire S4 state when first guard returns false and second choice is not defined
 * TransitionActionSpec
   * action
-        * should be executed when the transition is triggered
+    * should be executed when a transition is triggered
     * should not be executed when a transition without action is triggered
   * error action
     * should be executed when an error occurs during transition
 ## Example
 ```
 +------+     +------+     +------+